 The tip to getting a perfect dart point is to sew the dart in a slightly curved way so that near the tip you will be sewing very close to the fold till the tip.
-Stitch the last 4-5 stitches along the fold of the fabric, then stitch past the tip
+Stitch the last 4-5 stitches along the fold of the fabric, then stitch past the tip.

 How to press darts properly.

 Pressing the darts is the most important element in making them look good.
 As soon as you have sewn a dart – press it.
-Donot wait for the whole garment to be finished.
+Do not wait for the whole garment to be finished.

 Press Darts on the wrong side of the dart.
-You should press waist darts towards the center of the garment.
+It would be best if you pressed waist darts towards the center of the garment.